What is special about this course?

-You will attend an induction process at Orkney College UHI before travelling to your Short Course Training Provider.
+You will attend an induction process at UHI Orkney before travelling to your Short Course Training Provider.
 The training provider could be located on Orkney, or anywhere else in Britain.
-Your short course will be arranged by Orkney College UHI Staff.
+Your short course will be arranged by UHI Orkney Staff.
 Providing you have the finance to do so, all travel and accommodation is arranged by, and paid for, by trainees.
 All travel and accommodation costs will be reimbursed after you have completed your course and on the production of travel receipt, boarding passes, accommodation receipts etc. Where you cannot manage this cost up front, alternative arrangements can be discussed.

 How long will my course last?